KelseyBaker262/KelseyBaker262/README.md

 #####

-I am a full stack developer and School of Code Alumni.
+I am a full stack developer and <a href="https://www.schoolofcode.co.uk/">School of Code</a> Alumni.
 With a background in residential childcare, I’ve cultivated a passion for helping others and thrive in collaborative environments that drive positive change.
 Through travel and hearing the stories of others, I realigned my aspirations and began to learn how to code because I felt inspired by the possibility to leverage technology for positive change.

 <br>I fell in love with the creativity and challenging problem-solving that coding presents.
 To propel my learning, I enrolled in the School of Code, a software development bootcamp.
-Currently, I'm self-motivated, enthusiastic and continuing to expand my skills by engaging in exciting projects.
+Currently, I'm self-motivated, enthusiastic and continuing to expand my skills by working on a community club scheduling app for a real-world basketball club, a travel carbon emission calculator and a photography e-commerce site.

-#### 🧠 Currently improving my JavaScript, Typescript, React, Next.js and UX/UI skills
-#### ✅ 100 days of code challenge complete!
+ 🧠 Currently improving my JavaScript, Typescript, React, Next.js and UX/UI skills ✅ 100 days of code challenge complete!
-#### 🗣️ Addicted to podcasts
+ 🗣️ Addicted to podcasts
-#### 🌎 Fun fact: I solo backpacked Central America for 7 months
+ 🌎 Fun fact: I solo backpacked Central America for 7 months

 <h1 align="center">Tools:<h1/>